 In the morning we had a visit from Product Design graduate Jade Richardson, an Innovation Consultant for Macmillan Cancer support.
 She gave a talk on her professional experiences as a designer in healthcare.
 It was great to have the chance to listen to someone with this background.

-In the afternoon we have created three subgroups: Testing instructions, Waiting room and Website.
+In the afternoon we created three subgroups: Test instructions, Waiting room and Website.

 - Talk on designing for healthcare

 We had our third tutorial with Rachael Sleight where we were reassured on delegation of work roles within the subgroups.
 She gave us pointers to improve our next presentation.

 We then conducted some research and discussed concepts in our subgroups before joining together to have a full group discussion where we shared and contributed to each other's ideas.

 We have been working on all of the content produced to date in order to achieve a higher level of consistency in terms of visual identity and delivery.

 The Test instruction team researched existing versions of other tests for comparison points.